 To 1945, Britain and the US were placed in the awkward position of not being able to act on some knowledge of likely German military moves, for fear of risking that the Germans would become aware that the Allies had cracked some ENIGMA codes.

-1945: Matchematician John von Neumann theorises that on the architecture of a practical computer, identifying the key concepts of arithmetic logic, memory, control unit, and interface with a human operator.
+1945: Mathematician John von Neumann theorises that on the architecture of a practical computer, identifying the key concepts of arithmetic logic, memory, control unit, and interface with a human operator.
 His architecture provides the foundation for future computing developments.

 1945-1947: Burma gains its independence from Britain at the end of World War II.
 Opium cultivation and trade flourishes in the Shan states.